 My book review of Willful Blindness: Why We Ignore the Obvious at Our Peril by Margaret Heffernan.

-Tags: Willful Blindness: Why We Ignore the Obvious at Our Peril, Margaret Heffernan, cultural psychology, Singapore business author interviews.
+Tags: Willful Blindness: Why We Ignore the Obvious at Our Peril, Margaret Heffernan, cultural psychology, business author interviews.